The Panther Woman

-The Panther Woman is a 1918 American drama film directed by Ralph Ince and starring Olga Petrova.
+The Panther Woman is a 1918 American silent film drama film directed by Ralph Ince and starring Olga Petrova.
 It was written by Mary Murillo based upon the 1895 novel Patience Sparhawk and Her Times by Gertrude Atherton and released in October 1918 by First National.

 Plot

-As described in a film magazine, Patience Sparhawk (Petrova) is an orphan who has been reared by a dissolute stepmother.
+As described in a film magazine, Patience Sparhawk is an orphan who has been reared by a dissolute stepmother.
 An inheritance of good character, however, has kept her from being contaminated and when she gets the opportunity to break away and become the ward of Miss Tremont, a wealthy woman, she does so.
-Out of gratitude she agrees to marry Tremont's nephew, Beverly Peale (Steele).
+Out of gratitude she agrees to marry Tremont's nephew, Beverly Peale.
 Soon after the ceremony she discovers that her husband is a user of drugs and her married life is unhappy.
 It ends abruptly when Beverly is found dead from an overdose of drugs.
 Patience is accused of murder and put on trial.
-She is defended by noted criminal lawyer Garon Bourke (Fellowes), who is in love with her and whom Patience loves.
+She is defended by noted criminal lawyer Garon Bourke, who is in love with her and whom Patience loves.
 Despite Garon's strenuous efforts, his client is convicted and sentenced to die in the electric chair.
-The evidence of Honora Maris (Reed), who was enamored of Beverly, was the deciding factor.
+The evidence of Honora Maris, who was enamored of Beverly, was the deciding factor.
 The day of the scheduled execution arrives and at the eleventh hour Garon obtains a confession from Miss Maris that she committed perjury on the witness stand.
 Garon makes a desperate race to the prison with a reprieve and saves Patience just as she was in the electric chair and the executioner was preparing to throw the switch.